cogu/cfile/README.md

 ## Documentation

-Documentation for v0.3 will be written at a later date.
+Documentation will be written at a later date.

 For currently supported style options see class StyleOptions in cfile.style module.